brighamandersen/photobomb/README.md

 # Photo Bomb

 Photos uploader, sharer, and viewer.
-Now deprecated since previous hosting subscription expired.
+Website is no longer being hosted but check out the code and the screenshots below for a taste of the project!

 ## Screenshots